rsksmart/devportal-1.0/rif/rns/architecture/rsk-registrar/rskowner.md

 Owner of _rsk_ top level domain.
 It can `setSubdomainOwner` in RNS.

 - It represents domain ownership implementing [ERC-721](https://eips.ethereum.org/EIPS/eip-721)<sup>1</sup> non-fungible token standard.
 This standard provides basic functionality to track and transfer NFTs<sup>2</sup>.
 - Stores domains' expiration time.
-The expiration time determines wether a domain is owned or not.
+The expiration time determines whether a domain is owned or not.
 - Determines if a domain is available to be purchased.
 - Accepts domain ownership clamming from previous _rsk_ registrar.
 - Grants access to other contracts for registering new domains (registrar role)<sup>2</sup>.